ReactiveSets/toubkal/README.md

 #### Integrated database and model

-Persistance is being implemented in version 0.3 while charding will be in version 0.7.
+Persistance was implemented in version 0.3.

-Toubkal features a chardable document database with joins, aggregates, filters and transactions with eventual consistency allowing both normalized and denormalized schemes.
+Toubkal features a document database model with joins, aggregates, filters and transactions with eventual consistency allowing both normalized and denormalized schemes.